"Sessions are excellent and I have already overcome fear of talking. I totally recommend Miguel my teacher."

 These lessons in Portuguese are meant for those who feel that learning Portuguese would make a change in their work.
 For starters, it is expedient to learn how to say hello/goodbye, as well as basic business protocol; once the basics have been mastered, reading and writing come to the fore.
 Students who have greatly benefited have been involved in import/export, international negotiations and acquisitions, jobseekers in multinational companies where another language is required and those working in the international academia and government circuits.
 Even in our most fundamental beginner's lesson, students can anticipate ending the lesson with basic telephone Portuguese and e-mail Portuguese skills for communicating, as well as survival Portuguese if a short visit to the country is needed.
 Enquire now about our Portuguese Courses or Take A Free Portuguese Level Test

-The Portuguese lessons are also available for 2 or more people studying together (Two-to-One Portuguese Lessons or Small Group In-Company Portuguese Lessons).
-All participants must have the same level, the same business or general language needs and be able to study at the same time in the same location.
-The booking must be made for all participants at the same time.
-Listen & Learn does not recommend group classes of more than 6-8 people though In-Company Taster Portuguese Lessons can be run with up to 12 people.
+Two or more people can benefit from studying Portuguese together as these Portuguese lessons are also offered to groups (Two-to-One Portuguese Lessons or Small Group In-Company Portuguese Lessons).
+Every student must have the same degree of knowledge of the language, the same business or language needs and the ability to study at the same time and place as everybody else.
+The booking has to be made for all students at the same time.
+Listen & Learn does not advocate group sessions of more than 6-8 people, though Taster Portuguese Lessons can be experienced by up to 12 people.
 Enquire now about our Portuguese Courses or Take A Free Portuguese Level Test

 You and your group can be trained by our native speaker qualified Portuguese teachers and can meet at your place of work or home at a time that works best for you.
 Tutorials can take place any day of the week, including weekends, and can be scheduled for the morning, afternoon or evening.
 If your home or office is not fitting for you, you can attend the lesson at the teacher's offices.
 You will be provided with all relevant lesson materials.
 Enquire now about our Portuguese Courses or Take A Free Portuguese Level Test